-Benchmark Responsible Official(s) Actions Goal Potential Resources 10 Land Use and Recreation City Manager or Designee Continue to use the Future Land Use Map when making development and infrastructure decisions.
+Benchmark Responsible Officials/Boards Actions Goal Potential Resources 10 Land Use and Recreation Development Director, Parks Director, Permitting Official, Continue to use the Future Land Use Map when making development and infrastructure decisions.
 Ensure that the map is reviewed by the Planning Commission annually.
 Use the Future Land Use map to develop a zoning map to be adopted by City Council.
 Provide an informational page on the City's website to explain the purpose and impacts of zoning.
-(59) • Current city staff time Plan and budget to acquire future parkland as the population increases.
+(59) • Current city staff time Parks Board Planning Board & Parks Board Plan and budget to acquire future parkland as the population increases.
 Park locations should consider the underserved zones identified in Table 12 (page 62).
 Develop a detailed parks and trails master plan to ensure that recreation amenities grow with the future population.
 Allocate budget each year to replace aging playground equipment and install new types of facilities, which could be supplemented by park dedication improvement fees.
 (62) • Current city staff time, general fund Improve Lighthouse Beach by increasing signage at SH 35 and Broadway Street, encouraging food trucks to be present on a regular schedule, and considering implementing zoning regulations.
-(65) Current city staff time Develop recreational marketing materials that the City and Chamber of Commerce could distribute to residents and visitors to increase awareness and use of the City's existing recreation amenities.
-(65) Current city staff time, hotel/motel fund 11 Transportation and Circulation City Manager or Designee Focus corridor beautification efforts along the key corridors of SH 35, US 87, and Broadway.
-(78) Current city staff time, general fund, grants Develop a citywide sidewalk plan.
+(65) • Current city staff time, grants, general fund Develop recreational marketing materials that the City and Chamber of Commerce could distribute to residents and visitors to increase awareness and use of the City's existing recreation amenities.
+(65) • Current city staff time, hotel/motel fund 11 Transportation and Circulation Economic Development Director, Focus corridor beautification efforts along the key corridors of SH 35, US 87, and Broadway.
+(78) • Current city staff time, general fund, grants Parks Director, Public Works Director, Planning Board, Parks Board & Designated Board Develop a citywide sidewalk plan.
 Conduct an inventory of existing sidewalks and document current conditions.
 Identify priority areas for sidewalks by evaluating popular routes, missing connections, density, funding opportunities, and safety concerns.
 As a component of the recommended sidewalk plan, identify key locations for pedestrian upgrades.
 Suggested target areas include the SH 35, US 87, and Broadway priority area, park access points, and school routes.
 Continue to pursue grant funding, such as the Safe Routes to Schools program.
 Allocate CIP budget regularly for retrofitting areas with sidewalks.
-(76) Current city staff time, general fund, grants Revise the existing roadway cross-sections to include alternatives for the inclusion of on- or off-street bike lanes on future roadways.
-(76) Current city staff time Evaluate the current traffic volumes, roadway and right-of-way width, ownership patterns, roadway conditions, and adjacent destination points along Virginia Street and Half League Road to determine appropriateness for Complete Streets retrofitting.
-(79) Current city staff time Establish an adopt-a-highway program to help maintain the medians and roadways, especially in the priority area.
-(78) Current city staff time
+(76) • Current city staff time, general fund, grants Revise the existing roadway cross-sections to include alternatives for the inclusion of on- or off-street bike lanes on future roadways.
+(76) • Current city staff time Evaluate the current traffic volumes, roadway and right-of-way width, ownership patterns, roadway conditions, and adjacent destination points along Virginia Street and Half League Road to determine appropriateness for Complete Streets retrofitting.
+(79) • Current city staff time Establish an adopt-a-highway program to help maintain the medians and roadways, especially in the priority area.
+(78) • Current city staff time, civic groups